 Wise Acres

-Wise Acres, at 4701 Hartis Road, in Indian Trail, is known for its strawberry fields and farm activities for kids.
-Their sunflower season is an early one, from June 23 to mid July, 2023.
+Wise Acres, at 4701 Hartis Road, in Indian Trail, NC, is known for its strawberry fields and farm activities for kids.
+Their sunflower season is an early one, from June to early July.

-Reservations are always required.
+Reservations are almost always required.
 The cost is $3 per person, with kids 2 and under admitted for free.
-You’ll get to spend three and a half hours on the farm to take pictures with the sunflowers, play on the playground, meet the animals.
+You’ll get to spend time on the farm to take pictures with the sunflowers, play on the playground, and meet the animals.

 One u-cut sunflower is included per reservations.
 Additional flowers are available.
-Vases and clippers are available for you to create your own bouquet starting at $15.
-Barrel Train rides are available on Saturdays and Sundays for $3 per ride.
+Vases and clippers are available for you to create your own bouquet with 20 stems for $17.50.

 When you make your reservation you can reserve a pizza (for Saturdays.)